Guitarheroua/boardgames-translations/FoggyIsland/language/en/GameSetup.md

 ***

-10. Place chosen weather card on "Weather and Mercenary Board" and apply it effect described in [weather cards page](WeatherCards.md)
+10. Place chosen weather card on "Weather and Mercenary Board" and apply it effect described in [weather cards page](WeatherCards.md).
+This is your active weather for this round.

 ![gs9]

 ***

-## Extended Game Set: With Mercenary Characters
+## Extended Game Setup: With Mercenary Characters

 > Note: The Weather Cards rules are also applied, when you play with Mercenary Characters.